Geometric theory of composition operators on Sobolev spaces: Introduction

 and was used in \cite{GU09} for embeddings of weighted Sobolev spaces.
 In this diagram the operator $\varphi^{\ast}$ defined by the composition rule $\varphi^{\ast}(f)=f\circ\varphi$ is a bounded composition operator on Sobolev spaces induced by a homeomorphism $\varphi$ of $\Omega$ and $\widetilde{\Omega}$ and the operator $(\varphi^{-1})^{\ast}$ defined by the composition rule $(\varphi^{-1})^{\ast}(f)=f\circ\varphi^{-1}$ is a bounded composition operator on Lebesgue spaces.

-This method allows us to obtain Sobolev type embedding theorems in non-Lipschitz domains $\widetilde{\Omega}\subset\mathbb R^n$, that give an approach to the complicated problem of the non-Lipschitz analysis of Sobolev spaces.
-By using the Min-Max Principle and the Sobolev embedding theorems, we obtained applications of weak $(p,q)$-quasiconformal mappings to the spectral theory of elliptic operators (see, for example, \cite{GU16,GU17,GPU18_3}).
-In some cases the composition operators method allows to obtain better estimates than the classical ones by L.~E.~Payne and H.~F.~Weinberger even in convex domains \cite{PW}.
-In certain sense the method of composition operators on Sobolev spaces represents a remake of the classical method of conformal normalizations \cite{PS51} and gives spectral estimates in non-convex and non-Lipschitz domains even in the case of domains with fractal boundaries.
+This method allows us to obtain Sobolev type embedding theorems in non-Lipschitz domains $\widetilde{\Omega}\subset\mathbb R^n$ that give an approach to the complicated problem of the non-Lipschitz analysis of Sobolev spaces.
+By using the Min-Max Principle and Sobolev embedding theorems, we obtained applications of weak $(p,q)$-quasiconformal mappings to the spectral theory of elliptic operators (see, for example, \cite{GPU24,GHPU,GHU,GPU18_3,GU16,GU17}).
+In some cases the method based on composition operators allows one to obtain better estimates than the classical ones by L.~E.~Payne and H.~F.~Weinberger even in convex domains \cite{PW}.
+In a certain sense the method of composition operators on Sobolev spaces represents a remake of the classical method of conformal normalizations \cite{PS51} and gives spectral estimates in non-convex and non-Lipschitz domains even in the case of domains with fractal boundaries.

+The composition operators on Sobolev spaces have significant applications in the theory of extension (trace) operators on Sobolev spaces \cite{GS82,GU16S,KZ22}.
+The theory of set functions associated with composition operators was used to solve problems of Sobolev extension operators theory in \cite{KUZ22,U99,U20}.
+The applications of the composition operators to the non-linear elasticity problems \cite{B81,HK04,Sv88} were given in \cite{GU23}.

-The composition operators on Sobolev spaces admit a capacitory description \cite{GGR95,U93,VU98} and therefore are closely related to so-called $Q$-ho\-me\-o\-mor\-phisms \cite{MRSY}.
+Note that composition operators on Sobolev spaces admit a capacitory description \cite{GGR95,U93,VU98} and therefore closely related to so-called $Q$-ho\-me\-o\-mor\-phisms \cite{MRSY}.
 The $Q$-homeomorphisms represent a generalization of quasiconformal mappings from the point of view of the geometric function theory.
-Study of $Q$-homeomorphisms are based on the capacitary (moduli) distortion of these classes and was under intensive development at last decades (see, for example, \cite{KRSS14,KRSS14M,K86,Sa15,S16}).
-In the recent work \cite{MU21} it was proved that $Q$-homeomorphisms with integrable function $Q$ coincide with mappings that generate bounded composition operators on Sobolev spaces.
+The study of $Q$-ho\-me\-o\-mor\-phisms is based on the capacitary (moduli) distortion of these classes and was under intensive development at last decades (see, for example, \cite{KRSS14,KRSS14M,K86,Sa15,S16,T15}).
+In the recent work \cite{MU24_2} it was proved that $Q$-homeomorphisms with integrable function $Q$, introduced in \cite{MRSY01}, coincide with mappings that generate bounded composition operators on Sobolev spaces.
 0.2cm